BG2CRW/top_k_optimization/README.md

 # top_k_optimization in PyTorch 1.0
-- **ICCV2019**
-- **Sampling Wisely: Deep Image by Top-k Precision Optimization** This repository has the source code for the paper "Sampling Wisely: Deep Image by Top-k Precision Optimization" (ICCV2019).
+- **This repository has the source code for the paper "Sampling Wisely: Deep Image by Top-k Precision Optimization" (ICCV2019).**

 ## Citing this work
 If you find this work useful in your research, please consider citing: